 - Post-Offer Medical Examination and Drug Test

-The City of Coral Springs offers our 911 Emergency Communications Dispatchers one of the most competitive total compensation packages in the State of Florida with a starting salary of $48,600 for new, non-experienced 911 Emergency Communications Dispatchers and up to $55,890 for experienced 911 Emergency Communications Dispatcher dependent on previous years of experience.
+The City of Coral Springs offers our 911 Emergency Communications Dispatchers one of the most competitive total compensation packages in the State of Florida.

-We also offer a comprehensive health insurance plan inclusive of medical, dental and vision for as little as $113 a month for single coverage and $333 a month for family coverage.
-Additionally, you will be provided with a comprehensive retirement savings plan in which you are able to contribute up to 9% of your pre-tax salary with 100% employer match of your contribution and you have the option to contribute to an additional 457 retirement savings account.
+We also offer a comprehensive health insurance plan inclusive of medical, dental and vision.
+Additionally, employees are provided with a comprehensive retirement savings plan in which they are able to contribute pre-tax salary with 100% employer match of contribution and have the option to contribute to an additional 457 retirement savings account.